ordinary-developer/education/books/techno/tools/git/pro_git-2_ed-s_chacon/synopses/ch_5-distributed_git/contributing/public_project_over_e_mail_synopsis.md

-First, set up the "imap" section in your "~/.gitconfig" You can set each value separately with a series of "git config" commands, or you can add it manually, but your config file shoold look
+First, set up the "imap" section in your "~/.gitconfig" You can set each value separately with a series of "git config" commands, or you can add it manually, but your config file shoold look:
 ```
 [imap]
     folder = "[Gmail]/Drafts"